 Is the recommendation still relevant today?

-If so, what further work needed?
+If so, what further work is needed?
 If not, why not?

 The first question speaks to what ICANN org did to implement the recommendation.
 Question two gives the team’s assessment of the level of implementation as of the “fully implemented date” provided by staff.
 The team encountered many recommendations that seem to have been only partially implemented or where implementation plans were missing.
 In these cases, the team identified specific areas for improvement.
 In some cases, it was difficult to establish clear preconditions and targets necessary for successful implementation due to missing implementation plans, documentation, and missing performance indicators.
 The third question addresses if and to what extent the implementation had the intended effect.
 The fourth question speaks to how the SSR2 team conducted the assessment.
 Readers can trace documents and other evidence used by the team on a per-recommendation basis.
 Based on question five, the team also evaluated whether each recommendation was still relevant in 2018.
 Finally, the team then decided whether current circumstances warrant additional work to implement a form of this recommendation, which would then inform the SSR2 team’s own set of recommendations.